 Ah, Cooper.
 He was going to be our small dog.
 Our yellow lab, Riley, died when he was 11.
 Riley was my husband’s first pet EVER.
 As much as he loved Riley, when it was time to find a new dog, he asked if we could find a smaller breed.
 We decided on a Laboradoodle.
 The breeder estimated that Cooper would be about 50 pounds when he was full grown.
 Well, Cooper weighed 50 pounds at about 4 months old and then went straight to 100!
 I swear, he’s the size of a small horse.
 So much for getting a small dog!
 He’s a sweetheart and he’s full of personality.

 Our kids are our whole lives, as I’m sure is the case with most parents.
 My oldest is all about sports, which thrills my hubby to no end.
 He is the sweetest boy you will ever meet.
 He’s caring and considerate… as much as possible for a teenage boy.
-He’s off to college this year.
-I’m so excited for him but I also feel like there will be a hole in my heart and home.
+He’s a sophomore in college.
+He attends Central Washington University, but is taking classes from home during the pandemic.

 I learned a love of gardening from my mom.
 She always had a vegetable garden, tons of raspberries, and apple trees in our yard.
 I have good memories of weeding and working in the yard together, picking veggies from the garden, the smell of freshly canned fruit when I came home from school, and blowing bugs off the berries as I picked them.
 My mom would always end up with a huge pan of berries, at the end of berry picking, and I would only have a handful.
 I preferred to eat as I picked, and still do.